 Heat exhaustion signs and symptoms can include heavy perspiration; nausea; lightheadedness; severe thirst; dilated pupils; and red or pale, cool skin.

-Images of First Aid for Heat Exhaustion (1)
+Images of Heat Exhaustion, First Aid (1)

 Heat exhaustion signs and symptoms can include heavy perspiration; nausea; lightheadedness; severe thirst; dilated pupils; and red or pale, cool skin.